rdehaan/rdehaan.github.io/current/complexity-ja.md

 ---
-title: Complexity of Judgment Aggregation
+title: Complexity of judgment aggregation
 parent: Ongoing projects
 has_children: false
 nav_order: 1
 ---

-# Computational complexity and other computational aspects of Judgment Aggregation
+# Computational complexity and other computational aspects of judgment aggregation
 {: .no_toc }

 Text needed